The Unexpected Gifts of Growing Older: Finding Joy, Freedom & Wisdom

 Battle-Tested: The Resilience You Never Knew You Had

-People in their fifties and beyond often stay active—exercising regularly, staying mentally sharp.
-We adapt, we overcome, we keep moving forward.
+People in their fifties and beyond often stay active by exercising regularly, and staying mentally sharp.
+We can adapt, and we can overcome and keep moving forward.

 A towering, ancient oak tree with a gnarled trunk, standing firm and reaching skyward.

-What life challenges made you realize how tough you really are?
+What life challenges made you realize how tough you are?

-Youth rushes by in a sprint; aging lets you slow down.
-Retirement or fewer obligations mean time to chase what actually lights you up.
+Although youth seemed to rush by, aging encourages you to slow down.
+Retirement or fewer obligations later in life mean time to choose and chase what makes you happy.

-For me personally, I work two jobs to keep the lights on but welcome the activity of it all.
-Taking time out for hobbies keeps me balanced and at peace.
-I respect the struggle to survive more now, pause to watch birds in the fields, actually enjoy conversations instead of rushing through them.
+I respect the struggle to survive more now.
+I pause to watch birds in the fields, actually enjoy conversations instead of rushing through them.
 The journey has built an empathy for nature and most living things in it.

-In Asia, grandparents become central to family life; in Ethiopia, older women create thriving craft groups.
-Time lets you mentor, volunteer, or simply enjoy that morning coffee without rushing to the next thing.
+I’m not sure about all parts of the world, but in Asia, grandparents become central to family life.
+In Ethiopia, older women create thriving craft groups.
+These are some unexpected gifts of growing older.
+You can take time to mentor, volunteer, or simply enjoy that morning coffee without rushing to the next thing.

 When do you actually slow down and enjoy the moment?

 Aging makes you appreciate things more.
-I’m not rich—still cycling to work, no flash car—but I’m here, alive, with students who smile and a schedule to be grateful for.
+For example, I’m not rich.
+I still cycling to work.
+There’s no flash car.
+I still dream about another motorcycle at this age.
+However, I’m here, alive, with students and colleagues who smile, and a schedule with activities to be grateful for.

 Studies show gratitude makes older adults happier and less stressed.

-I’m thankful for my teeth (even if they’re wearing down), faith in the universe, a friend’s nod of understanding.
+I’m thankful for my teeth (even if they’re wearing down), faith in the universe, a friend’s nod or look of understanding.
+I’m incredibly grateful to my bosses – something I should probably express more openly.

-It’s not denial—yes, needing glasses since my mid-40s sucks—but focusing on what’s good (a happy customer, a smile on a stranger’s face that hits just right) shifts everything.
+Selectively choosing things to be grateful for isn’t denial.
+Yes, needing glasses since my mid-40s sucks.
+But focusing on what’s good (a happy customer, a smile on a stranger’s face that hits just right) makes everything worth the journey.

 A book, a cup of coffee, and a pair of reading glasses.